vicsanga/Postre/README.md

 If you want to know more about the different instructions:

-<b>Instruction 1 </b>:  Checks if a library manager called pacman is installed, if it is not, then pacman will be installed (if R asks for permission to install it, confirm the installation of the package).

-<b>Instruction 2 </b>: loads and installs all the required libraries for Postre, taking profit of pacman functionality (the first time that you run Postre this action will take more time, since the different libraries will be installed).
+<b>Instruction 1 </b>: Loads and Installs all the required libraries for Postre.
+If  some libraries are missing R may ask for permission to install them, confirm it (the first time that you run Postre this action may take more time, since the different libraries will be installed).

-<b>Instruction 3 </b>: Runs Postre latest version in your web browser.
+<b>Instruction 2 </b>: Runs Postre latest version in your web browser.

 You can just copy paste and run those instructions at once in R. You can find me doing that in the video below!